1 – Alumni Extras

 3 – Postgraduate Study

 You can’t lose your discounts if you continue to study!
-Signing up to a postgraduate course at the University of Salford will allow you to continue enjoying all the perks that come with student life.
+Signing up for a postgraduate course at the University of Salford will allow you to continue enjoying all the perks that come with student life.
 However, it is of course important to remember that furthering your discounts should not be the ONLY reason you choose to continue your studies.

 You can search all of our postgraduate courses here.